kfix/MacPin/README.md

 ```

 ## Hacking MacPin
-Its written in Swift using WKWebView and NSTabViewController with a fully programmatic NIB-less UI layout.
+Building `main` branch requires macOS 11 "Big Sur" with Xcode 12.
+* The built apps *should* be compatible Catalina/10.15 but there is a bug atm preventing compiling down that far.

+All other branches are obsolete & archived for users locked on older macOS (hardware),
+but they will recieve no updates.

+The UI is fully-programmatic (no NIBs or storyboard) using NSTabViewController APIs to containing tab's WKWebViews.
-The AppScriptRuntime is purely based on JavaScriptCore's C and ObjC APIs.
+The AppScriptRuntime that evalutuates `main.js` scripts is cobbled together from JavaScriptCore's C and ObjC APIs.

 MacPin's UI ClassTypes are bridged to ObjC by SwiftCore and once more into Javascript space using the JSWrapperMap facility in the Apple JSC.

-You need [Xcode 12](https://developer.apple.com/xcode/) installed on macOS 11+ to get the Swift compiler and Cocoa headers.
-`make` & `$EDITOR` are your hammer and chisel.
+Swift Package Manager and GNU Make are the actual builders of the project, Xcode and `xxcodebuild` are not used or supported.

+### basic workflow
 ```
-vim modules/MacPin/*.swift
+vim Sources/MacPin/*.swift
 vim sites/MacPin/main.js
 make test.app
 # CTRL-D when finished debugging ...
 ```

+### JavaScript environment
 The JavaScript API for `*.app/main.js` vaguely mimics Electron's `main.js`.
 If you want to play with it, run any MacPin app with the `-i` argument in Terminal to get a JS console (or `make repl`).

-Debug builds (`make test|test.app|repl`) can also be remotely inspected from Safari->Develop-><ComputerName>
+~~Debug builds (`make test|test.app|apirepl`) can also be remotely inspected from Safari->Develop-><ComputerName>~~
+* Remote Inspection appears broken ATM

+### TODOs
 Some things I just haven't had need to write, but wouldn't mind having:

 * Global history